 This rule is called "corporate personhood."
-Basically, under the law of Kentucky, corporations are, in many ways, the same as individual human beings.
-Therefore, corporations have some of the same legal rights and obligations as actual people.
+Basically, under the law of California, corporations are, in many ways, the same as individual human beings.
+Thus, corporations have some of the same legal rights and obligations as actual people.

 As a prime example, corporations have to pay income taxes, just as a person would.

-Whatever a company's legal tax rate is, all corporations in Richmond, Kentucky must pay the taxes assessed against them.
-If they don't, they can be made to pay very massive fines - normally much larger than their original tax bill.
+Whatever a company's legal tax rate is, all corporations in Richmond, California must pay the taxes assessed against them.
+If they don't, they can be made to pay very considerable fines - typically much larger than their original tax bill.

-How Can a Richmond, Kentucky Corporate Tax Lawyer Help?
+How Can a Richmond, California Corporate Tax Lawyer Help?

 Most larger corporations have lawyers and accountants who ensure that they are in full compliance with both state and federal tax law.